 “Beware of the Chinese copy of these shawls.”!

 4. Rice Paper items

 Rice paper is made a handmade paper from rice husks.
 These papers are often used as a base of a painting or a manuscript.

 Nowadays, a wide variety of items are prepared from the rice paper.
 Rice paper journals, diaries, calendars, lamps, shades and photo frames may be a great souvenir to take back home.

 Khukuri is the world’s most popular knife known for its unique slashing edge.
 The traditional knife was used in the wars dating back to 1800s.

 These Nepalese Khukuri are high quality and handcrafted .
 So, they make an excellent souvenir, particularly for collectors.
 But, it can be difficult to transport.
 So, do know about the size limits of Khukuri that can be easily transported.

 Nepalese handicraft is unique and one of its kind.
-The handicraft items like prayer wheels, traditional masks, puppets, intricately carved wooden sculptures and pottery items are some of the most famous handicrafts crafted and sold in Nepal.
+The handicraft items like prayer wheels, traditional masks, puppets, intricately carved wooden sculptures, pottery items and hemp products are some of the most famous handicrafts crafted and sold in Nepal.